dmitry-bym/JsonKnownTypes/README.md

 ```
 ### JsonKnownType
 If you need to add custom discriminator just use `JsonKnowType` attribute.
-By default for discriminattor property using `"$type"` name, if you need to change it use `JsonKnownDiscriminator` attribute.
+By default for discriminattor property using `"$type"` name, if you need to change it use `JsonDiscriminator` attribute.
 ```c#
   [JsonConverter(typeof(JsonKnownTypesConverter<BaseClass>))]
   [JsonDiscriminator(Name = "myType")] //add custom discriminator name